RedhawkSDR/assets/sdr/components/SinkSDDS/README.md

 ## Description

-The `rh.SinkSDDS` component will take in a single BulkIO stream on one of the three input ports and serve a single SDDS stream over the provided multicast or unicast address.
+The `rh.SinkSDDS` component takes in a single BulkIO stream on one of the three input ports and serves a single SDDS stream over the provided multicast or unicast address.
 The component is currently limited to a single stream.
-The component will perform a BulkIO attach call on any existing connections at start and will call attach on any dynamically made connections during runtime.
-BulkIO SRI is used to set the SDDS header information unless overridden via properties and the SRI is passed across the SDDS BulkIO connection to any downstream components.
+The component  performs a BulkIO attach call on any existing connections at start and calls attach on any dynamically made connections during runtime.
+BulkIO SRI is used to set the SDDS header information unless overridden via properties, and the SRI is passed across the SDDS BulkIO connection to any downstream components.
 See the [Properties](#properties) section for information on overriding SDDS header values and the [SRI Keywords](#sri-keywords) section for information on KEYWORDs created.

 ## Installation